On The Balance of Giving and Taking and Gratitude

 The wall’s contents rotated out on a daily basis.
 People left things.
 People took things.
 It looked like junk to me, meaningless, valueless goods.
 But individual items on that wall had purpose and function to someone else, whether it helped them achieve some task or just kept their spirits high in a rough world.

 When You’re In So Much Darkness That You Can’t Understand Good from Bad

 Several years ago, I entered a dark world I never thought I’d come back from.
 I’ve written about it before, in a different light.
 I was the victim of identity theft committed by a close family member.
 It took me a long time to sort out the emotion of betrayal.
 But underneath that emotion is a darker one that even today drags behind me and haunts me.
 Sometimes when I turn around, I catch a glimpse of my past: a frail shadow hiding around the corner eyeing me suspiciously.
 I eye her back suspiciously.
 She is a part of me and she makes an impact on how I connect with others.

-Identity theft is a painful life experiences that often yields Post Traumatic Stress Disorder.
+Identity theft is a painful life experience that often yields Post Traumatic Stress Disorder.
 I wouldn’t wish it on anyone.
 Years after it has happened, I still have panic attacks, flashbacks, and moments of self-doubt.
 The very core of my being is shaken and I have very little trust in bureaucracy as a side effect.
-I’m paranoid and when things go wrong, I often expect the worst—because I never want to be so blindsided like I was then.
+I’m paranoid and when things go wrong, I often expect the worst.
+I never want to be so blindsided like I was back then.

 When There’s Nothing Left for You To Give and Only Plenty to Take